mrazam110/MRTextField/README.md

 and ENJOY!!

-#You can use without IBDesignable
+#You can set properties using code

-Step 1.
-Drag and Drop the UITextField

-Step 2.
-In Identity Text, in Custom class, change UITextField to MRTextField

-All the properties will work same as the UITextField
 ````swift
 //For Adding the Drop down Icon:
 textField.dropDown = UIImage(named: "")